windysky/richCluster/README.md

 The default recommended should be `average`, which takes the average distance between all terms in the two clusters and uses that as the metric to merge.

-The total list of supported metrics includes:
+The full list of supported linkage methods includes:
 - `"single"`
 - `"complete"`
 - `"average"`